disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 1. Navigate to the Power Platform Admin Center (https://aka.ms/ppac), if it is not open.

-2. Select **Environments** , then select the circle icon next to **Managed Environment-<inject key="Deployment ID" enableCopy="false" />.**
+2. Select **Environments**, then select the circle icon next to **Managed Environment-<inject key="Deployment ID" enableCopy="false" />**.

-3. Select **Edit Managed Environments.**
+3. Select **Edit Managed Environments**.

    ![](images/M04/M4-EX1-T2-S14.png)

-4. Under **Data policies** , select the link to navigate to the current data policies applied to the managed environment.
+4. Under **Data policies**, select the link to navigate to the current data policies applied to the managed environment.
 Here is where you will see any data policies applied to the environment, including any tenant-wide policies.

    ![](images/M04/M4-EX1-T2-F2-S4.png)